-The University of California, San Francisco (UCSF) Department of Emergency Medicine has been designated as a Pan-American Health Organization (PAHO)/World Health Organization (WHO) Collaborating Centre for Emergency Critical and Operative Care.
+The University of California, San Francisco (UCSF) Department of Emergency Medicine and Institute for Global Health Sciences have been designated as a Pan-American Health Organization (PAHO)/World Health Organization (WHO) Collaborating Centre for Emergency, Critical and Operative Care.

-The UCSF team has a track record of practical research and life-saving innovation.
-Drawing on diverse experts from the fields of emergency medicine, nursing, critical care, surgery and global health, this team is optimally positioned to support WHO’s efforts in emergency and trauma care.
+The multidisciplinary team consisting of members from several departments at UCSF, including trauma surgery, pediatric surgery, critical care, pediatric critical care, anesthesia, global nursing and emergency medicine, has a track record of practical research and life-saving innovation.
+Drawing on the expertise of this diverse group, the UCSF team is optimally positioned to support WHO’s efforts in ECO care.

 Purpose